Emil Brown: Oakland Athletics (2008)

-New York Mets and Later Career (2009-2011)
+New York Mets and later career (2009–2011)

 On February 16, 2009, Brown signed a minor league deal with the San Diego Padres and was invited to spring training.
 On May 28, 2009, Brown was acquired by the New York Mets and assigned to the Buffalo Bisons.
 Brown was called up in early June and played in three games, only to be designated for assignment on June 6 to make room for Ryan Church on the Mets' roster.
 After being sent outright to Buffalo, he was released on July 22, 2009.

 He played in the Mexican Winter League in the 2010–2011 season.

-Player Profile
+Player profile

 Although he struggled in limited playing time early in his career, Brown was a more effective hitter in his thirties.
 From 2005 on, he batted .290 against left-handed pitchers and .260 versus right-handed pitchers.
 Brown's career on-base percentage was .323 and was .340 during his Royals tenure.
 Although not a pure power hitter, Brown earned a reputation for driving in runs during his time with the Athletics and Royals.
 He led the Royals in RBI in each of his three seasons in Kansas City.

 Defensively, Brown primarily played corner outfield for the Royals and Athletics, but he had played center field earlier in his career.
 While Brown had good range and a strong throwing arm, he was known for his unusual fielding errors, with Joe Posnanski writing that "one error for Emil has always felt like three or four for someone else" but that "people tend to think he’s a much worse player than he actually is."
 He led all major league outfielders in errors with 12 in 2005 and led AL left fielders with 7 errors in 2007.
 However, Brown was among the league leaders in range factor and zone runs in 2006 and threw out 10 base runners in 2006, 8 in 2007, and 10 in 2008.
 Hardball Times writer Dave Studeman considered Brown one of the best defensive left fielders of 2007.

 Mike Sweeney, Brown's teammate with the Royals and A's, said that Brown had been "mis-read over the years" and is "the most gifted athlete I’ve ever played with".

+Post-playing career

+Brown is a real estate developer in Kansas City.
+He owns Limeview Development, known for a subdivision called Village West of Holmes in Martin City.
+The city council initially rejected plans for Village West of Holmes in 2022.
+After revisions, the subdivision was unanimously approved in 2024.